 The new cyber security strategy, currently being implemented, gives the company far greater confidence in its security management capabilities and the comfort of knowing it has a trusted partner it can call on for future information security support if necessary.
 The smooth transition to the new regime ensured there was no lapse in the security protecting key information assets.

-Or to develop your own cyber capability, find out about our range of expert-led cyber security training courses.
+If you would like to develop your own knowledge and skills in the latest growing information security testing techniques, then find out about our range of expert-led cyber security training courses.